 - To disable Fast startup, under Shutdown settings, uncheck the Turn on fast startup box, click on the Save changes button.

-Note: If hibernate feature is not turned on, Turn on fast startup setting will not be listed here.
+Note: If the hibernate feature is not turned on, turning on the Fast Startup setting will not be listed here.
 You will need to close the System Settings window, enable hibernate, and start over again.

 Why You Might Want to Disable Fast Startup?

 Though there are numerous advantages of Fast Startup, you might be wondering what harm it can do to your system?
 Well, Fast Startup has its problem too.

 - It may delay the installation of updates.
 Since installing the Windows Updates requires a regular shutdown, updates won’t be installed when the startup is enabled.
 However, restarting the system will do the work for you because Fast Startup doesn’t apply to Restart.

 - You won’t be able to configure the Dual-Boot.
 If you want to use two operating systems on your device, then you have to disable the Fast Startup.
 The reason is that Fast Startup locks down the device hard disk.
 Even if you somehow get access to hard disk from another OS and cause some changes, then your hard disk might get corrupted.

 - You may not be able to access the system’s BIOS settings.
 Since, when a computer hibernates, it does not enter a fully powered down mode.
 Some settings of BIOS doesn’t work while the computer is hybernated.